hldnova/platform/query/docs/SPEC.md

 #### Collate

+Collate collects values stored vertically (column-wise) in a stream and aligns them horizontally (row-wise) into logical sets.
+The primary use-case for collate is to collect common fields on a series into a single row for processing, but it may have other applications such as combining aggregate computations into a single row.

+The group key of the resulting table will be the same as the input tables, meaning that this function may be applied either before or after a grouping and the result will be the same.

+The row key should have a 1:1 mapping for any input row to an output row.
+In the case where more than one value is identified for the same row+column pair in the output, the last value encountered in the stream is taken for the result.

+Collate has the following properties:

+* `rowKey` array of strings
+    List of columns used to uniquely identify a row.
+* `colKey' array of strings
+    List of columns used to identify the set of columns to create.
+* `valueCol` column that contains the value to be collated The value from each vertical entry that will be copied into a row in the collated result. valueCol must not be a column in the table group key.

+The output is constructed as follows:
+1. A new row is created for each unique value identified in the input by the rowKey parameter.
+2. The set of columns for the new row is the same as the input table, excluding the valueCol.
+3. A set of value columns are added to the row for each unique value identified in the input by the columnKey parameter.
+4. For each rowKey, columnKey pair, the appropriate value is determined from the input table by the valueCol.
+If no value is found, the value is set to `null`.

 [IMPL#323](https://github.com/influxdata/platform/query/issues/323) Add function that makes it easy to get all fields as columns given a set of tags.

 #### Join